 The surname Bellyetere was first found in Oxfordshire, where they held a family seat from ancient times.

 Early History of the Bellyetere family

-Another 499 words (36 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Bellyetere History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bellyetere research.
+Another 250 words (18 lines of text) covering the years 1247, 1283, 1285, 1377 and 1500 are included under the topic Early Bellyetere History in all our PDF Extended History products and printed products wherever possible.